 The biggest difference my blog will make to my daughter is not in terms of material loss or gain, but in my general wellbeing.
 I can’t help but wonder if I should be putting her need for a sibling above that…

-So, Should We Have a Second Baby?
+So, Should I Have Another Baby?

 Ultimately, here is my truth: